jbwincek/Plie/docs/glossary.rst

         referenced in the callout will be called.

     **Multitext**:
-        a sequence of text objects for creating menus
+        A sequence of text objects for creating menus

+    **Cell**:
+        A single character in the grid of characters that make up the terminal.
+The base unit of terminal space.

+    **Cell Based Representation**:
+        Many cells arranged in a grid, like a 2D matrix, also sometimes referred to as the screen-space representation.